zhxie/ikago/README.md

 ### Client options

 `-f filters`: (Client only) Filters, use comma to separate multiple filters, must not contain the server.
-A filter may an IP, an IP port endpoint, or a port starts with a colon and any IPv6 address should be encapsulated by a pair of brackets.
+A filter may an IP, an IP port endpoint, or a port starts with a colon.
+Any IPv6 address should be encapsulated by a pair of brackets.
 For example, `-f 192.168.1.1,[2001:0DB8::1428:57ab]:443,:1080`.

 `-s address:port`: (Client only) Server.
 Any IPv6 address should be encapsulated by a pair of brackets.